 Brands are also prohibited from claiming that alcohol has therapeutic qualities, such as curing boredom, providing escapism or solutions to other problems.

 Squire Patton Boggs specialises in advising on advertising and marketing matters and has represented a number of parties in the alcohol products market as well as prize promoters.
-If you would like specialist advice on these and related issues, please contact partner Carlton Daniel or associate Jack Blakey.
+If you would like specialist advice on these and related issues, please contact partner Carlton Daniel.